 While earlier studies most commonly described exercise-induced rhabdomyolysis after endurance exercise, such as long-distance running, recent studies have shown that strength training is more likely to trigger the condition.
-The increase in the incidence of exercise-induced rhabdomyolysis was also confirmed by a US military study, which recorded a 30 % increase in exercise-induced cases from 2008 to 2012 (
+The increase in the incidence of exercise-induced rhabdomyolysis was also confirmed by a US military study, which recorded a 30 % increase in exercise-induced cases from 2008 to 2012 (13).

 Exercise-induced rhabdomyolysis has been described in connection with various forms of endurance and strength training (11).
 Eccentric training, as seen in CrossFit, is the form of exercise most strongly associated with the development of muscular injuries and rhabdomyolysis (14, 15).
 Poor fitness is a risk factor, but physically fit individuals can also be affected (16).
 Low fluid intake and high temperatures are considered precipitating factors (17).

 Exercise combined with the use of narcotics and banned muscle-building substances, or with the use of non-steroidal anti-inflammatory drugs, statins or dietary supplements such as creatine and ephedra/ephedrine, has been associated with rhabdomyolysis (16, 18).
 Genetic polymorphisms may also increase risk (9).
 Information came to light on the use of various narcotic and performance-enhancing drugs by five persons in this study, but the relationship between rhabdomyolysis and drug use was not examined systematically and the numbers are therefore very uncertain.

 In recent years there has been extensive media coverage of exercise-induced rhabdomyolysis, with stories about how the condition may be highly dangerous accompanied by information on symptoms and advice on when to seek medical attention.
 This may lead to more frequent diagnoses as patients visit their doctor with symptoms that they would not previously have sought advice over.
 On the other hand, there are probably many others who do not consult their doctor and therefore many cases that go unreported.
 In this study we tentatively estimated the incidence of rhabdomyolysis to be 4.5 per 100 000 population in 2014.
-We were unable to find any other such calculations, but a study in military personnel measured the incidence at 29.9 per 100 000 person-years (
+We were unable to find any other such calculations, but a study in military personnel measured the incidence at 29.9 per 100 000 person-years (19).

 However, serious complications of exercise-induced rhabdomyolysis have been described in several case reports (23, 24).
 In our study, 6 % of patients with exercise-induced disease had transient mild kidney injury but none required dialysis.
 Fewer of those with exercise-induced rhabdomyolysis developed renal failure compared to those with other forms of rhabdomyolysis.
 This may be because the causal factors in the latter group can themselves give rise to kidney injury (e.g., hypovolaemia and sepsis) and also because these patients often have considerable comorbidity, which again increases the risk of kidney injury.